 Advanced calling features are essential to meet employee and customer demands.
-Hosted PBX provides access to voicemail, email, remote call management, auto attendant, directory, music on hold, automatic call distribution or call queues, online FAX, chat and voice messaging.
+Hosted PBX provides access to voicemail, email, remote call management, auto attendant, directory, music on hold, automatic call distribution or call queues, call recording, online FAX, chat, CRM integration, and voice messaging.
 Additionally, updates are delivered automatically by the service provider to make sure your service is always up-to-date.

 Being able to scale and grow your phone system as your business grows is a huge benefit of using hosted PBX.
 Unlike, on-premises systems, hosted PBX allow organizations to easily add or remove lines without hassle or additional capital investment.
 And on top of that, you only pay for what you use.
 Adding a new office?
 Add a phone, not a phone system!

 - Business Continuity

 Nobody likes to think about disasters, but the reality is that a fire, flood, or earthquake can cause significant damage by interrupting your business communications.
 Hosted PBX ensures that you retain uninterrupted contact with your customers since the crucial hardware is stored in secure and geo-redundant data centers.
 Even if your office is damaged, calls can be quickly forwarded to other phones through the online portal for continuous service.
 Redundancy, uptime guarantees, and reliability come with using a hosted PBX.

 Many people still believe that hosted PBX systems have low voice quality, but that has changed with advancements in technology.
 No reason to worry about clear calls when using a hosted PBX.